pancaketaicho/100-days-of-code/log.md

 **Thoughts:** Not much actual coding, just learning Git and getting more comfortable with the command line.
 Got some new skills today.

+### Day 20: May 1, 2019, Wednesday

+**Today's Progress**: Finished Chapter 12: Semantic HTML of IiH's HTML & CSS tutorial.

+**Thoughts:** Getting closer to finishing the HTML & CSS tutorial.
+I think I've burned out on enthusiasm working (trudging?) through this.
+I need to produce small successes to get more inspired and motivated.
+I also need to make a concrete plan with deadlines/goal dates to get serious about structuring my progress.
+I have to get serious.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday